Flutter Getx App Tutorial Explained

 onInit() vs onReady()

-onInit() gets called at the very early stage of Getx life cycle.
+onInit() gets called at the very early stage of GetX life cycle.
 It also gets called before the build method of Flutter framework.

-onInit() gets once the controller is created
+onInit() gets called once the controller is created

 onReady() gets called after onInit() and it also gets called after build method gets called first.